foreseecode/verint-xm-sdk-ios-samples/README.md

 Features:

-* A Verint predictive survey triggered by a "significant event" count, which can be incremented using a button in the app.
+* A Verint Predictive survey triggered by a "significant event" count, which can be incremented using a button in the app.
 The user will become eligible to receive and invitation once a configured threshold is met.
 * A Verint Digital survey
 * Localisation of invites/survey.
 This app supports invite text overrides for Spanish, French, German, and Portuguese and can show surveys in English, French, and Spanish.